minyk/morphline-mr/readme.md

 ## Options

 - "-f" or "--morphline-file" indicates which mophline configuration file is used for.
+Required.
 - "-m" or "--morphlie-id" indicates target morphline id in the configuration file.
+Required.
 - "-i" or "--input" the input file or directory location.
+Required.
 - "-o" or "--output" the output directory location.
+Required.
+- "-e" or "--exception" the exceptiondirectory location.
 - "-r" or "--use-reducer" if this option is declared, the job uses exception partitioner and reducers.
 Default is false.
 - "-n" or "--total-reducers" describes total number of reducers.
 Default is 10 reducers.
-- "-e" or "--exception-reducers" describes total number of reducers for exception cases.
+- "-x" or "--exception-reducers" describes total number of reducers for exception cases.
 Default is 2.
 - "-j" or "--job-name" the name of the job.
-Default is "Data_Cleaning_Job".
+Default is "Data\_Cleaning\_Job".
 - "-l" or "--local-mode" Use local mode instead of YARN(MRv2) or Classic(MRv1).
 Use this option for testing purpose.
 - "-g" or "--ganglia" for the ganglia server to report metrics.
 It can be mutlicast ip.